Down the Street to 301

 "Down the Street to 301" is a song originally recorded by Johnny Cash.
 It was written for him by Jack Clement.

 The song was recorded by Cash on July 17, 1958 during his final session for Sun Records (or on May 15) and released as a single (Sun 343, with "The Story of a Broken Heart" on the opposite side) in June 1960.

 Background

-According to John M. Alexander's book The Man in Song: A Discographic Biography of Johnny Cash, the song was written by Charlie Rich and wasn't released as a single:
+According to John M. Alexander's book The Man in Song: A Discographic Biography of Johnny Cash, the song was written by Charlie Rich:

+The song wcan be considered "a fitting finale to Cash's incredible Sun recording career".